Involvement and engagement

 Patient and public involvement and engagement (PPI/E) remains central to our work.
 Our vision is for a joined-up approach to the delivery of PPI/E across Greater Manchester.

-This will involve working with other NIHR infrastructure groups such as Collaboration for Leadership in Applied Health Research and Care Greater Manchester (CLAHRC GM), as well as the Manchester Biomedical Research Centre (BRC) and Manchester Clinical Research Facility (CRF) and the School for Primary Care Research (SPCR).
+This will involve working with other NIHR infrastructure groups such as the Collaboration for Leadership in Applied Health Research and Care Greater Manchester (CLAHRC GM), Manchester Biomedical Research Centre (BRC), Manchester Clinical Research Facility (CRF) and the School for Primary Care Research (SPCR).